br3ndonland/inboard/README.md

 - `APP_MODULE`: Combination of `MODULE_NAME` and `VARIABLE_NAME` pointing to the app instance.
   - Default:
     - `MODULE_NAME:VARIABLE_NAME` (`"main:app"` or `"app.main:app"`)
-  - Custom: For a module at `/app/custom/module.py` and variable `api`, `APP_MODULE="custom.module:api"`
+  - Custom: For a module at `/app/package/custom/module.py` and variable `api`, `APP_MODULE="package.custom.module:api"`
 - `PRE_START_PATH`: Path to a pre-start script.
-Add a file `prestart.py` or `prestart.sh` to the application directory, and copy the directory into the Docker image as described (for a project with the Python application in `repo/package`, `COPY package /app/`).
+Add a file `prestart.py` or `prestart.sh` to the application directory, and copy the directory into the Docker image as described (for a project with the Python application in `repo/package`, `COPY package /app/package`).
 The container will automatically detect and run the prestart script before starting the web server.

-  - Default: `"/app/prestart.py"`
+  - Default: `"/app/inboard/prestart.py"` (the default file provided with the Docker image)
-  - Custom: `PRE_START_PATH="/custom/script.sh"`
+  - Custom: `PRE_START_PATH="/app/package/custom_script.sh"`

 - [`PYTHONPATH`](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONPATH): Python's search path for module files.
   - Default: `PYTHONPATH="/app"`